You'll definitely impress by sending the first message. in fact, you might impress SO much I'll pop the question: Coffee?

 There's a proper intro following this, but some quick traits: ENTJ/ENFJ straddler.
 Oxford grad.
 Lived in Tokyo, Doha, the UK, Bangkok, and (of course) all over the USA.
 I speak a degrading version of Japanese (renshuu shiyou!).
 I write, research, gym, and chug my coffee every day.
 I'm an ardent would-be intellectual and a total sapiosexual.

-Oh...and I'm pomo or demi (as in pomosexual or demisexual not "bi"...).
+Oh...and I'm pomo or demi (as in pomosexual or demisexual not just "bi"...though both sexes work).
 I'd say Google them, but not much comes up.
 It's not "pansexualism."
 It means I'm personality-driven, not gender-bound.
 Asexual unless there's a complete connection.
 That means I'm way more into your brain than your body...at least at first...so hookups are right out.
 Or FWB.
 Or FB.
 Ever.

 I want a partner.
 That means I'm NOT an adherent to the misogynistic tradition of "dating."
 Traditional dating sets the wrong standard.
 So let's just say that I'm looking for friends with or without the potential for more to grow.
 Is that because I'm not long-term-oriented?
 Exactly the opposite, comrade!
 I want a "life-till-we-cryofreeze" partner, babe.
 I'm that partner-oriented, 100% dedicated, totally romantic, studly nerd you've always dreamed of.
 I'd love a lifelong partner.
 I just don't believe in the dominant vs submissive custom of "dating."
 (Doesn't mean I won't pick up the tab, though--so long as I'm sure you're itching to do the same.)
 It's ineffective.
 Doesn't work.
 (Spent two years researching what DOES work in relationships, though, for a job I had in the Middle East.
 Now THERE's some fun conversation!!)
 I'd like to get the REAL you now...not in six months.
 So no swapping dinners, compliments, or perfumes.
 Just bring YOURSELF.
 This is a cool article that summarizes some of the points I follow: http://goo.gl/DSC4u5